App Store Ratings Scraper avatar

 If a target is invalid, unavailable, or not found in the selected market, the Actor keeps the run successful and returns a row with a status such as not_found, unsupported_market, or unavailable.
 This makes it easier to reconcile every input target against the output dataset.

 This Actor uses pay-per-event pricing.
-You pay for each app result row saved to the dataset, plus the standard Actor start event.
-The app result event is priced at $0.15 per 1,000 rows.
+You pay for each app rating result saved to the dataset, plus the standard Actor start event.
+The app result event is priced at $0.15 per 1,000 results.

 Does this scrape Apple App Store reviews or Google Play reviews?